theheraldproject/herald-for-android/README.md

 - Fully operational as a background app on both iOS and Android devices for consistent and continuous use to maximise disease transmission monitoring and control across the population.
 - Low power usage (circa 2% per hour) to maximise population acceptance for continuous use.
 - Detection and identification of iOS and Android devices in both foreground and background modes is 100% to maximise contact tracing coverage.
-- One or more distance measurement per 30 second window for devices within epidemiologically relevant range (8 meters) for accurate infection risk estimation and case isolation; coverage is > 99.5% of 30 second windows for 2 to 3 devices, and 93% - 96% of windows for 9 to 10 devices.
+- One or more distance measurement per 30 second window for devices within epidemiologically relevant range (8 metres) for accurate infection risk estimation and case isolation; coverage is > 99.5% of 30 second windows for 2 to 3 devices, and 93% - 96% of windows for 9 to 10 devices.
-- Distance estimation accuracy is ... **(TBC ADAM)**
+- RSSI measurements for distance estimation is 98.5% accurate within epidemiologically relevant range (8 metres).
 - Device identification payload agnostic to support both centralised, and decentralised approaches, as well as retrospective integration into existing solutions.
 - MIT license and open source for ease of integration, reuse and transparency.